Marion Babcock Baxter: Career

-Her first lecture was given in Jonesville, Michigan, where she had lived since she was five years old.
+Her first lecture (at the age of 20) was given in Jonesville, Michigan, where she had lived since she was five years old.
 Her subject was "The Follies of Fashion".
 On that occasion, the opera-house was packed, a band furnished music, and all of Jonesville attended.
 It was considered a success, and she eventually became widely known as a lecturer.
 She charged US$50-100 for literary lectures and US$25 when speaking on the topic of temperance.

 At the age of 22, she married C. K. K. Baxter, a son of Levi Baxter, the head of one of the oldest and most respected families in the state.
 They had at least one child, a daughter, Beatrice, who became an elocutionist.
 For many years, Baxter was a member of the Congregational church.

 Baxter was employed for several years on the Seattle Daily Times.
 In 1910, Beatrice published a collection of her mother's poems, Bits of Verse and Prose, By Marion B. Baxter (Lowman & Hanford Co., Seattle, 1910).

 Baxter, an intimate friend of Frances Willard, became a prominent member of the Woman's Christian Temperance Union (W.C.T.U.), and also of the National W.C.T.U. lecture bureau.
 Baxter became a member of the WCTU when it first organized, and played a vital role in securing Seattle as the location for the 1899 National WCTU convention.
 She served as a financial agent of the National W.C.T.U., and was credited with having put the W.C.T.U. on a firm financial basis.

 Baxter served as the deputy supreme commander of the Ladies of the Maccabees, for the province of British Columbia.
-She also served as State president of the White Rose League.
+In 1891, she was elected state president of the White Rose League (of Michigan).

 Later life and death

 For the last seven years of her life, Baxter served as president of Wayside Emergency Hospital in Seattle.
 Based on the hospital ship Idaho, it was the only free hospital in the city.
 Roger S. Green and other public-spirited men of the city bought the ship and gave it for the benefit of those too poor to pay for hospital care.
 Baxter explained,— "It is a charity ship, pure and simple.
-The only requisite for admission is that theapplicant be sick and helpless."
+The only requisite for admission is that the applicant be sick and helpless."

 In 1906, unable to continue active suffrage work in the King County Equality Club on account of illness, she was elected its honorary president.
 In 1909, she became the advisory secretary of the Alaska–Yukon–Pacific Exposition to the Triennial Council of Women.

 Baxter died at her home in Seattle, November 18, 1910.